jizhihang/pandora/README.md

 ```

 ## Lightweight Version ##
-in order to use a more lite version of this library in case of web based application where resources are restricted, you can use the command below where the profile war instructs the maven to ignore various heavy dependencies like SIFT implementations depend in large in size and resources libraries,
+in order to use a more lite version of this library in case of a web based application where resources are restricted, you can use the command below where the profile war instructs the maven to ignore various heavy dependencies like SIFT implementations depend in large in size and resources libraries,
 ```
 #!maven
-mvn clean package -P war -D maven.test.skip=true
+mvn clean package install -P war -D maven.test.skip=true
 ```
 then you can use the library in another project adding the dependency in the form bellow,
 ```